 One of the most common pieces of financial advice that you’ll hear is to create a budget – and then stick to it.
+It’s one important step to gaining control of your money.
 But, in many ways, budgets are like diets.
 They involve discipline and self-deprivation, and neither of these things are fun.
 Thus, most budgets end up failing, just like most diets end up failing.

 Today I want to talk about budgeting strategies for those of you who, like me, hate budgeting.
 For starters, I want to remind you of a strategy that I’ve dubbed “reverse budgeting.”
 This is the strategy that we’ve used for years, and it’s been great.
 It’s both easy to set up and easy to maintain.
 Here’s what I’m talking about:

 Instead of setting up a detailed budget, complete with projections of how much weâ€™re going to spend in particular categories, we have predetermined (and rather aggressive) savings goals.
 Beyond that, we mostly let the chips fall where they may.
 Of course, we also have a few other targets (like giving a prescribed percentage to charity).
 But, for the most part, as long as weâ€™re hitting our savings targets, we donâ€™t really worry about the details of where the rest of our money is going.

 If you do decide to go this route, I encourage you to start by sitting down to define some goals and run the numbers.
 What are you trying to achieve?
 How much money will it take to get there?
 And how much money can you commit to setting aside?

 If you’re not sure how much you need to be saving, then you might consider following (or aspiring to) something like “The Balanced Money Formula, ” which is outlined in the excellent book “All Your Worth: The Ultimate Lifetime Money Plan” by Elizabeth Warren and Amelia Warren Tyagi.